 * Markets roiled by speculation Fed could hike sooner, faster

-* U.S. Treasury yields jump, push dollar higher across the board
+* U.S. Treasury yields up sharply, dollar higher across the board

 * Asian share markets follow Wall St into the red